aflalasker/Forum-Application---King-s-Only/README.md

 The Forum Application is linked to the **King's College London's Microsoft App**, this means the Students and Staff who use this service should be **registered** KCL users.
 Students and Staffs should use their KCL email address to sign-up to use the service, and then they can sign-in to the Forum application using the KCL email.
 Then the Students and Staff who sign-in to the forum can View, Add Posts, and add Comments to Posts.
 However, in-order to Edit a Post, you should be the owner of the Post.

+We also added further functionality where a user can see the time a post has been submitted and also a voting system where a user can up-vote or down-vote on a post.

 </section>